Aftersun: Plot

-The two reconcile the next day while travelling to the mud baths, and Calum apologises for his behaviour the previous night.
+The two reconcile the next day while travelling to the mud baths and Calum apologises for his behaviour the previous night.
 Sophie surprises him by having other tourists sing "For He's a Jolly Good Fellow" for his 31st birthday.
-Calum watches stoically.
-He is shown sobbing in the hotel room alone; on the floor is a postcard addressed to Sophie that tells her to never forget that he loves her.
+Calum watches stoically before later sobbing in the hotel room alone; on the floor is a postcard addressed to Sophie that tells her to never forget that he loves her.
 On the last night of their holiday, Calum and Sophie dance to "Under Pressure" in a loving embrace.
-In the morning, at the airport, Calum waves goodbye and sends Sophie off on her flight home.
-In the present day, the adult Sophie lives in New York with her wife and young child.
-The rug that Calum bought, now worn with use, lies on their bedroom floor.
-Sophie watches the video footage from the holiday in Turkey.
+At the airport the next morning, Calum waves goodbye and sends Sophie off on her flight home.
+In the present day, the adult Sophie lives in New York City with her wife and young child.
+The rug Calum bought, worn with use, lies on their bedroom floor.
+Sophie watches the MiniDV footage from Turkey.

-Interspersed throughout the film are abstract, dreamlike sequences in which the adult Sophie stands in the middle of a crowded rave, catching glimpses of Calum dancing frantically through strobing lights.
+Interspersed throughout the film are abstract, dreamlike sequences in which the adult Sophie stands in the middle of a crowded rave, catching glimpses of Calum dancing emotionally through strobing lights.
 Throughout the sequences, Sophie attempts to get closer to him, eventually briefly embracing him; with their hands wrapped around each other, Calum ultimately falls from Sophie's grasp.
 In the final scene, Calum packs the camcorder away and walks down the airport hallway after having waved goodbye to Sophie, opening the doors to the rave.
+It is heavily implied that his depression would ultimately lead to his suicide off camera, perhaps a little while after the holiday.